32teeth/32teeth/README.md

 ### [Eugene Andruszczenko](https://github.com/sponsors/32teeth)

-> **Software Development Engineer**
+> **Software Development Engineer (FEE III)**
 > *Amazon | Last Mile*

 #### Work

 - Foresee, build, deploy and measure User Experiences for internal and external partners.
-- Have a direct impact on how we shape the future of insurance, finance and wellness.
+- Have a direct impact on how we shape the future of retail, service, delivery experiences.
 - Accelerates how our business partners deliver new digital products, services, and experiences to our customers.

 #### About Me